 Another most attractive Anemone species that occurs in Crete and other Greek islands is the Crown Anemone Anemone coronaria.

-The picture shown on this page was taken in Crete.
+The pictures shown on this page were taken in Crete.